Sustainable Energy Now 2024 AGM notice for members.

 AGM Voting Form – Committee Members

 Like everything connected with energy, people have very strong opinions about the future of green hydrogen.
+Panelists:

 Lalit Dogra – Dept. JTSI, Director of Hydrogen Energy Transition Strategies